 Use the latest version of ProLink III and the device firmware to support all features.
-ProLink version 5.0 or later is needed to recognize 1600 transmitters.
 For details about ProLink III device support, refer to the ProLink III ChangeLog.txt file.

 ProLink III requirements

 To install ProLink III, you must have: